FieldEdge Pricing in 2026: What You’ll Actually Pay (and What’s Hidden)

-FieldEdge doesn’t post its pricing online.
-Like ServiceTitan, they’d rather get you on a demo call, build rapport, and quote you based on what they think you can afford.
-That’s not necessarily sinister — enterprise-ish field service software is genuinely variable by company size — but it means you’re walking into a negotiation blind unless you do your homework first.
-This guide gives you the numbers you need before you pick up the phone.
+FieldEdge doesn’t post pricing online.
+Like ServiceTitan, they want you on a demo call first.
+They build rapport, then quote you based on your company size.
+That’s not sneaky — enterprise field service software genuinely costs different amounts by company size.
+But you’re walking in blind unless you do homework first.
+This guide gives you the numbers you need before you call.

-A note on estimates: The pricing ranges below come from public user reports on G2, Capterra, and Reddit, seller-side disclosures, and conversations shared by contractors in HVAC and plumbing trade forums.
+A note on estimates: The pricing ranges below come from public user reports on G2, Capterra, and Reddit.
+They also come from seller disclosures and conversations from contractors in HVAC and plumbing forums.
 FieldEdge does not officially publish these figures.
 Treat everything in this article as directionally accurate as of 2026, not as a quoted price.
-Your actual number will depend on your tech count, feature tier, and how well you negotiate.
+Your actual cost will depend on your tech count, feature tier, and how well you negotiate.

 What FieldEdge Actually Is (And Who It’s Built For)

-FieldEdge is a field service management platform built specifically for HVAC, plumbing, and electrical contractors.
-It’s been around since the 1980s (originally as DESCO) and was acquired by CentralLogic, then picked up by the current ownership group.
-It’s not trying to be everything to every trade — it’s deeply focused on the residential and light commercial service space.
+FieldEdge is a field service management platform built for HVAC, plumbing, and electrical contractors.
+It’s been around since the 1980s (originally as DESCO).
+It was acquired by CentralLogic, then by the current ownership group.
+It focuses deeply on residential and light commercial service.

-Its tightest selling point is QuickBooks integration.
-FieldEdge built a real two-way sync with both QuickBooks Desktop and QuickBooks Online that goes deeper than most competitors manage.
-If your shop runs on QuickBooks and you’ve tried syncing it with Jobber or Housecall Pro and hit walls, FieldEdge is worth evaluating seriously.
+Its biggest selling point is QuickBooks integration.
+FieldEdge built real two-way sync with QuickBooks Desktop and QuickBooks Online.
+It goes deeper than most competitors.
+If your shop runs on QuickBooks and syncing with Jobber or Housecall Pro hit walls, FieldEdge is worth evaluating seriously.

-The other core differentiators: flat-rate pricing built in, service agreement tracking, customer history tied to equipment (not just addresses), and a dispatch board that most small-to-mid shops find genuinely usable without a week of training.
+The other core strengths: flat-rate pricing built in, service agreement tracking, customer history tied to equipment (not just addresses), and a dispatch board that small-to-mid shops find genuinely usable.
+Most don’t need a week of training to use it.

 FieldEdge Pricing Tiers: What to Expect in 2026

-FieldEdge sells in tiers, though they don’t name them publicly the way Jobber does with its “Core / Connect / Grow” labels.
-Based on available market data, here’s the general structure:
+FieldEdge sells in tiers, though they don’t name them publicly like Jobber does.
+Here’s the general structure based on available market data:

 Entry-Level (Small Shops, ~1–4 Techs)

-If you’re a 2-tech shop, FieldEdge is probably overkill at this price point.
-Housecall Pro or Jobber will handle your needs for $100–$200/month total and won’t require a sales call to sign up.
+If you’re a 2-tech shop, FieldEdge is probably too much.
+Housecall Pro or Jobber will handle your needs cheaper.
+You won’t need a sales call to sign up.

 Mid-Tier (5–15 Techs)

-- Includes everything in entry, plus: enhanced reporting, service agreement management, more QuickBooks sync depth, priority support
+• Includes: everything in entry, plus enhanced reporting, service agreement management, deeper QuickBooks sync, priority support

-- This is where FieldEdge starts making real financial sense — the QuickBooks integration alone can save a bookkeeper 5–10 hours a month at larger job volumes
+• This is where FieldEdge makes real financial sense.
+QuickBooks integration alone can save a bookkeeper 5–10 hours a month at larger job volumes.

 Upper Tier (15+ Techs, Multi-Location)

-- Includes: advanced dispatch, custom reporting, dedicated account management, API access, possible FieldRoutes bundling
+• Includes: advanced dispatch, custom reporting, dedicated account manager, API access, possible FieldRoutes bundling

-- At this scale, you’re also being compared against ServiceTitan, which is the main competitive threat FieldEdge faces in this range
+• At this scale, you’re also comparing against ServiceTitan, which is FieldEdge’s main competitor.

 Implementation and Onboarding Fees

 This is where people get surprised.
-FieldEdge charges a one-time onboarding fee that covers data migration, system setup, and initial training.
+FieldEdge charges a one-time onboarding fee.
+It covers data migration, system setup, and initial training.
 Based on user reports:

-These fees are negotiable, especially if you’re signing a multi-year contract or bringing a larger team.
-More on that in the negotiation section below.
+These fees are negotiable, especially if you sign a multi-year contract.
+Or if you’re bringing a larger team.
+More on that below.

 What the onboarding fee typically covers: